-THE RECOVERY RIDE PLANS SECOND ANNUAL charity bike RIDE
+THE RECOVERY RIDE PLANS THIRD ANNUAL charity bike RIDE

 For Immediate Release

-San Diego, CA – The Recovery Ride is excited to announce that its second annual charity bike event will take place on Sunday, January 29, 2017.
+San Diego, CA – The Recovery Ride is excited to announce that its third annual charity bike event will take place on Sunday, January 21, 2018.
 This year’s event, whose beneficiary partners will be Stepping Stone of San Diego and The San Diego HIV Funding Collaborative, is intended to kick off 2017 with a healthy activity, fulfill New Year’s resolutions, and raise needed funds for San Diego-based nonprofits.
 Participants will pair their love for cycling with raising funds for charity.

 The idea for the ride was borne out of a couple of friends riding together on another charity bike event.
 “Jere and I participated in the AIDS Life/Cycle ride together and fell in love with cycling for a cause.
 A ‘recovery ride’ is usually known as a shorter ride the day after a long, grueling one, but there’s obviously a double entendre there.
 We want to share our passion and inspire others to ‘get their hearts in gear’ for a great cause,” said Ride Co-Director Rob Rubright.